How to Store PayPal Payments from WordPress Form?

 Adjust all the needed fields in the form.
 For instance, we use the Booking Form pattern that perfectly meets our needs.

 Except for the form fields, we need to work on the settings of the entire form.
 So open the JetForm tab and scroll down to the Post Submit Actions section.
+Add some actions to the form by clicking the “New Action” button.

-Add other actions by clicking the “New Action” button if needed and go to the Gateways Settings section that precedes Post Submit Actions.
+Go to the Gateways Settings section that precedes Post Submit Actions.

 Here we pick the “PayPal Checkout” option and press the “Edit” button.